-Seen this 1 minute video yet ?
+Seen this 1-minute video before?
 Just imagine without a helmet …

-And so the real question is, is a helmet really necessary for a intermediate to advanced longboarder cruising at slow speeds on flat ground ?
+And so the real question is, is a helmet really necessary for an intermediate to advanced longboarder cruising at slow speeds on flat ground?

 Riders’ arguments against wearing a helmet all the time

 - Pushing and cruising at speed under 15 mph is very much like running, there’s very little risk of falling (unless you’re a beginner, in which case you should be wearing a helmet anyway).
 It’s about as risky as tripping over a crack while running – you don’t wear a helmet for jogging.

 - If you do fall at low speed due to a pebble or anything else, the risk of head injury is tiny because you will catch yourself on your hands – slide gloves or wrist guards may actually be more helpful than a helmet